giacomo-santoni/SC-project/README.md

 <img width="758" alt="Screenshot 2023-10-19 alle 09 32 51" src="https://github.com/giacomo-santoni/SC-project/assets/133137485/0a0f477e-2ce3-4b4d-aa48-10de63a9adee">
 </p>
 Basically, the motivation for the design of this experiment is a more precise study of some neutrinos' properties: the mass hierarchy, the determination of CP-violating phase $\delta_{CP}$, the measurement of the octant $\theta_{23}$ and precise calculations of all the mixing angles.
-Moreover, it will contribute in the study of proton lifetime and Beyond Standard Model physics, in the search of dark matter hints for example.
+Moreover, it will contribute in the study of proton lifetime and in Beyond Standard Model physics.

 ### 1.2 The detector
 As said before, DUNE is provided with two main detectors since it's an neutrino oscillation experiment. <br> The Far Detector is a LArTPC, made of 4 modules of 10 ktons each.
-These modules combine tracking and calorimetry, allowing us to identify $\nu_{mu}$ interactions and reconstruct particle's energies.
-They have also imaging capability, improving the BSM searches. <br> The Near Detector is made of multiple sub-detectors, as it shown in the scheme below.
+These modules combine tracking and calorimetry, allowing us to identify $\nu_{mu}$ interactions and reconstruct particle's energies. <br> The Near Detector is made of multiple sub-detectors, as it shown in the scheme below.
 A LArTPC is present, to be consistent with the Far one.
 In the Phase I, The Muon Spectrometer (TMS), a detector that measures the momentum and charge sign of the muons will be built; in Phase II it will be substituted with ND-GAr, a magnetized high-pressure gaseous argon TPC with a surrounding calorimeter.
 It allows particle-by-particle charge and momentum reconstruction.
 These two detectors can move off-axis, so they can study interaction of neutrinos at different energy spectra.
 <p align="center">
 <img width="594" alt="Screenshot 2023-10-19 alle 10 28 15" src="https://github.com/giacomo-santoni/SC-project/assets/133137485/2b4a1099-72e3-4a93-b9d8-9773b1b9a63d">
 </p>

 SAND (System for on-Axis Neutrino Detection) is the third detector and it's fixed on-axis.
 It has the aim of measuring neutrino beam spectrum and performing tracking and calorimetry measurements.
 Below, the design it is shown.
-The idea of this system comes from an existing magnet and ECAL of KLOE detector, used in DAFNE experiment at INFN LNF Laboratory. <br> SAND consists in two subdetectors: a Straw Tube Target tracker (STT) and a GRanular Argon for Interactions of Neutrinos (GRAIN).
+The idea of this system comes from an existing magnet and ECAL of KLOE detector, used in DAFNE experiment at INFN LNF Laboratory. <br> SAND consists in two subdetectors: a Straw Tube Target tracker (STT) for momentum measurements and the GRAIN (GRanular Argon for Interactions of Neutrinos) detector.
 <p align="center">
 <img width="537" alt="Screenshot 2023-10-19 alle 10 42 23" src="https://github.com/giacomo-santoni/SC-project/assets/133137485/8eef6263-4dba-47e3-958c-4a41c12c48a6">
 </p>

 #### 1.2.1 GRAIN detector
+The GRAIN detector, filled with ~ 1 ton of Liquid Argon, is placed upstream in the SAND volume.
+It will provide inclusive Ar interactions to find systematic uncertainties from nuclear effects located on-axis, cross-calibrating with other detectors.<br> Since the construction of a LAr TPC in the ND is not easy due to numerous events and the pile-up that occur, a new detection technique is developed: the tracking and calorimetry system of GRAIN is based on the exploit of the LAr scintillation light.

-The GRAIN detector, filled with ~ 1 ton of Liquid Argon, is covered in total by almost 60 pixel-segmented photodetectors, each provided with a Hadamard's mask.
+It is covered by pixel-segmented photodetectors, each provided with a Hadamard's mask.
 The combination of mask and sensor is the so-called camera.
 The photodetectors aim to detect scintillation photons produced by the de-excitation of Ar atoms after interacting with charged particles.
 Capturing these photons, it should be possible to reconstruct the track of the charged particles in LAr, as is done in classic bubble chambers.
 Below is reported the GRAIN geometry.

 <p align="center">
 <img width="185" alt="image" src="https://github.com/giacomo-santoni/SC-project/assets/133137485/6b086b6d-ca07-4a65-8c1d-39f18c07093f">